 In recent years, many great French sportsmen have decided to invest in wine and show their love for our favourite drink.
-Don't worry: between two matches of the tournament, they are not bar pillars, but outside of training, things are different.
-Who said that sport & wine cannot be linked?
+Don't worry: between games in the tournament, they're not the mainstays of the bar, but outside of training, things are different.
+Who says sports & wine can't be linked?

-First of all, there are the auctions that fascinate sportsmen and women.
-For example, at Idealwine, many sportsmen and women invest in wine by buying good bottles at online auctions.
+First, there are the auctions that the sportsmen are passionate about.
+For example at Idealwine, many sportsmen and women invest in wine by buying good bottles at online auctions.

-And many sportsmen and women own estates: Bixente Lizazaru in Saint-Émilion, Christophe Dominici in a domain in the Hérault, among others.
+And many sportsmen and women own estates: Bixente Lizazaru in Saint-Émilion, Christophe Dominici in an estate in the Hérault, among others.

-If we are leaving for the Languedoc region, you certainly know Gérard Bertrand?
+If we go to the Languedoc side, you certainly know Gérard Bertrand?

-Did you know what he did for a living before he became a giant in wine marketing, leading eight estates?
-He was a former rugby player from the Stade Français!
-Today, the Gérard Bertrand brand consists of 200 employees and more than 500 hectares of vines.
+Did you know what he did for a living before he became a wine marketing giant, managing eight wineries?
+He was a former rugby player at the Stade Français!
+Today, the Gérard Bertrand brand is made up of 200 employees and more than 500 hectares of vines.

-Let's now talk about tennis and some players who also wanted to invest in the world of wine.
-You certainly know Arnaud Clément and Michaël Llodra, two great players who are often present at Roland Garros?
-In 2013, these two sportsmen opened their wine bar in the heart of a well-known wine-growing region: Burgundy.
-By partnering with three people, they opened Dr Wine, a wine bar located in Dijon, which also serves as a restaurant, boutique and private club.
-Tennis accomplices and partners in life, what a beautiful image!
+Now let's talk about tennis and some players who also wanted to invest in the world of wine.
+You certainly know Arnaud Clément and Michaël Llodra, two great players often present at Roland Garros?
+In 2013, these two sportsmen opened their wine bar in the heart of a well-known wine region: Burgundy.
+By teaming up with three people, they opened Dr Wine, a wine bar located in Dijon, which is also a restaurant, boutique and private club.
+Accomplices in tennis and partners in life, what a beautiful image!

-So, who said sport and wine weren't related?
+So, who says sports and wine aren't related?